-There are a number of other different types of schools in Nottingham.
+There are two types of schools in Nottingham.
 The Council recognises schools in line with the provisions of the Code and consequently, schools are recognised on the balance sheet only if the future economic benefits or service potential associated with the school will flow to the Council.
 As a result, each type of school has been separately assessed for inclusion on the Council's Balance Sheet.
-The table below summarises the treatment for each type of school:
+The following table summarises the treatment for each type of school: